Living Trusts For The Texas Homestead

 Preserving the Homestead Tax Exemption

-Living trusts for the homestead should be carefully drafted so as:
+Living trusts for the homestead should be drafted so as:

 Property Code Requirements for a Qualifying Trust

 The law applicable to qualifying trusts is found in both the Property Code and the Tax Code.
-Property Code Section 41.0021 states:
+This is the relevant section of the Property Code:

 Prop.
 Code Sec.
 41.0021(a).
 In this section “qualifying trust” means an express trust: